industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 In the next window, the option of publishing only the changes to Databus can be selected.
 For continuos publishing, this checkbox should be left unchecked.
 Then, click on the button Publish.

 ![Added_PLC](graphics/Trace_Job_publishing_settings.png)

+## Observing the Trace Jobs and data exporting